The terms used in this chapter have the meanings given them.

 "Central registry" means a database maintained by the department to collect identifying information from two or more programs about an individual applying for maintenance treatment or detoxification treatment for opioid addiction to prevent an individual's concurrent enrollment in more than one program.

 "Client" means an individual accepted by a license holder for assessment or treatment of a substance use disorder.
 An individual remains a client until the license holder no longer provides or intends to provide the individual with treatment service.
 Client also includes the meaning of patient under section 144.651, subdivision 2.

 "Co-occurring disorders" means a diagnosis of both a substance use disorder and a mental health disorder.

 "Day of service initiation" means the day the license holder begins the provision of a treatment service identified in section 245G.07.

 "Department" means the Department of Human Services.

 "Direct contact" has the meaning given for "direct contact" in section 245C.02, subdivision 11.

-"Face-to-face" means two-way, real-time, interactive and visual communication between a client and a treatment service provider and includes services delivered in person or via telemedicine.
+"Face-to-face" means two-way, real-time, interactive and visual communication between a client and a treatment service provider and includes services delivered in person or via telehealth.